JoaoBatista2312/ROS1-Qt6-bridge/README.md

 ```
 roslaunch qt6_ros GUI_interface.launch
 ```
-This will launch the Qt application, connecting it to the specified test topic '/chatter' for data visualization and the GUI Node.
+This will launch the Qt GUI, connecting it to the specified test topic '/chatter' for data visualization and the GUI Node.

 ## License